-1 Introduction
+1. Introduction

 Integrating complex systems into single chips or implementing them as multi-chip modules (MCMs) has become a widespread approach.
 A variety of embedded processors and other embedded coreware can be found on the market, which allows to appropriately split the system functionality into both hardware and software modules.
-With this development, however, system testing has become an enormous challenge: the complexity and the restricted accessibility of hardware components require sophisticated test strategies.
-Built-in self-test combined with the IEEE 1149 standards can help to tackle the problem at low costs [10].
+With this development, however, system testing and maintenance has become an enormous challenge: the complexity and the restricted accessibility of hardware components require sophisticated test strategies.
+Built-in self-test (BIST) combined with the IEEE 1149 standards can support both a low cost production test and efficient periodic maintenance tests [1].
+The BIST equipment can further be used to test idle resources on-line during system operation.

-For conventional ASIC testing, a number of powerful BIST techniques have been developed in the past [1 - 3, 5, 7 - 8, 19, 26, 29 - 31].
-For example, it has been shown that combining random and efficiently encoded deterministic patterns can provide complete fault coverage while keeping the costs for extra BIST hardware and the storage requirements low [13, 14, 32].
+For conventional ASIC testing, a number of powerful BIST techniques have been developed in the past [2-12].
+For example, it has been shown that combining random and efficiently encoded deterministic patterns can provide complete fault coverage while keeping the cost for extra BIST hardware and the storage requirements low [13-15].
 In the case of embedded systems such a high quality test is possible without any extra hardware by just using the embedded processor to generate the tests for all other components.

 Usually, this kind of functional testing requires large test programs, and a memory space not always available on the system.
 In this paper it will be shown how small test programs can be synthesized such that a complete coverage of all non-redundant stuck-at faults in the combinational parts of the system is obtained.
-The costs for extra BIST hardware in conventional systems testing are reduced to the costs for some hundred bytes of system memory to store the test routines.
+The cost for extra BIST hardware in conventional system testing is reduced to the cost of some hundred bytes of system memory to store the test routines.
 The proposed BIST approach can efficiently exploit design-for-testability structures of the subcomponents.
-As shown in Figure 1 during serial BIST the embedded processor executes a program which generates test patterns and shifts them into the scan register(s) of the component(s) to be tested.
+As shown in Fig. 1 during serial BIST the embedded processor executes a program which generates test patterns and shifts them into the scan register(s) of the component(s) to be tested.
 Even more efficiently, the presented approach may be used to generate test data for input registers of pipelined or combinational subsystems.